Defect-Mediated Aggregation and Motility-Induced Phase Separation in Self-Propelled Lattice-Gas Active XY Model

 Figure~\ref{fig:snapshot-rhoeps} shows that the phase separation is thought to be induced by the combined effects of self-propulsion $\epsilon$ and exclusion.
 For the case of $\epsilon\ne 0$, clear phase separation is observed.
 For the case of $\epsilon=0$, however, there is no clear phase separation.
 In the middle densities, there is a disk-shaped cluster.
 In addition, this cluster has a single topological defect at the center, which is recognized as a singular color point of the cluster.
 This topological defect has an $m=+1$ vortex charge, which is defined as an integral of the orientation gradient $\nabla\theta$ on the closed loop (see also Fig.~\ref{fig_vortex}):

+The particle orientation near the topological defect shows alignment toward the center, as clearly shown in the hue-based visualization of orientation.
+Thus, the topological defect is a radial type, not a tangential one.
 For higher densities, this cluster extends across the entire system length and merges with itself due to the periodic boundary conditions.
 In this situation, the cluster has no topological defect.
+This band structure observed in Fig.~\ref{fig:snapshot-rhoeps} does not exhibit a traveling wave motion.
 This transition will be discussed later.
-It is confirmed that the clusters grow to larger sizes as the density $\rho$ increases.
+It is confirmed that the clusters grow in size as the density $\rho$ increases.
 Although Fig.~\ref{fig:snapshot-rhoeps} suggests that further increasing the self-propulsion parameter $\epsilon$ enhances the cluster size, the detailed dependence has not been investigated in the present study.